Love Is Blind (American TV series): Critical response

 Lucy Mangan of The Guardian writes that Love is Blind "is, basically, crack.
 Or meth.
 It's crack-meth.
 You will decide to give it five minutes before bed one night and find yourself still on the sofa as the sun rises on another day.
 You will be bleary-eyed and shattered from all the shouting you have done, the emotional investment you have made, the WhatsApp messages you have typed to a specially formed group and the heartfelt contributions you have made to various internet forums on the subject.
 It's that good, is what I am saying."

 The Forward described the show as one that the Talmud warns against, in that it subjects individual participants to public humiliation.

 Yohana Delta of Vanity Fair calls Love is Blind "an emotional thrill ride from start to finish."

 Writing in Skeptical Inquirer, Craig Foster and Minjung Park raised concerns about the way in which the program poses hypotheses and then conducts experiments with small sample sizes of participants who are not assigned to either an experimental or a control group.
 This does not allow a genuine examination of the independent variable and poses a problem if social scientists want to test the suppositions because they would be constrained by ethical considerations if they attempted to recreate anything like the show.
 The article concluded that while the show can be enjoyed as reality television that dramatises relationships, it is "important to recognize that real science involves a careful and ethical process conducted by experts who scrutinize each other's work."

 The series has been compared to Married at First Sight, also produced by Kinetic Content, and The Bachelor.

+Outcomes for participants

+Roughly 85% of accepted marriage proposals in the United States result in a wedding.
+In Love Is Blind, 18% of accepted proposals result in a marriage.
+Of the 72% of LiB accepted proposals that fall apart, 54% break up before the wedding, and 46% break up at the altar.

+The percentage marrieds in the United States whose marriage lasts for 6 years or longer is about 78%.
+The percentage of LiB marrieds who last anywhere between 0 and 6 years is 50% (counting all marriages in seasons 1-10).
+14% of accepted LiB proposals have resulted in lasting marriages.